 Greg McMichael’s lawyer suggested maybe he never shouted at Arbery: “Stop, or I’ll blow your f—ing head off” like he told police because the remark wasn’t recorded on the cellphone video of the shooting or the 911 call Greg McMichael made to police.
 Both of those recordings covered only a small part of the five-minute chase that ended in Arbery’s death.

-Greg McMichael was a former investigator in the Glynn County district’s office and may have felt like he could navigate through trouble among his acquaintances and friends.
+Greg McMichael was a former investigator in the Glynn County district attorney’s office and may have felt like he could navigate trouble among his acquaintances and friends.